Vittoria (1813 ship): Origins

 It would require original archival research to determine Vittoria's origins.
 Two sources state that she was the American warship USS Argus, which HMS Pelican captured on 14 August 1813, but that is highly improbable.
 Argus, of 299 tons (bm), was launched in 1802 at Boston; Vittoria, of 258–276 tons (bm), was launched in Baltimore in 1811.
 Vittoria first appeared in Lloyd's List's ship arrival and departure data as arriving in Guernsey on 19 August 1813, and Pelican had captured Argus on 14 August.

 There were American letters of marque named Argus.
 One, from Newburyport, Massachusetts, was a schooner of 275 tons (bm), but there is nothing beyond her name and size that would suggest that she might have become Vittoria.
 There is no report in either the London Gazette or Lloyd's List of a capture of an Argus in 1813 that might have become Vittoria.

 Career

 Vittoria first appeared in Lloyd's Register (LR) in 1813.
+She entered the Guernsey Registry in 1813 too.

 "Victory", de Putron, master, arrived in Guernsey on 19 August 1813.
+Vittoria, David de Putron, master, received a protection on 30 September.
 Captain William de Putron acquired a letter of marque on 29 September.
 Thereafter, the Guernsey privateer Vittoria captured several French vessels that she sent into Guernsey.